mvsuriel/HW4/README.md

 The results of the questions 1 to 4 are in the file `hw4_solutions.py`.

-This repository creates a library to do the following steps (using a `.py` file, containing functions with the same name) to perform data analysis from a CSV file.
+This repository creates a library structure to do the following steps (using a `.py` file, containing functions with the same name) to perform data analysis from a CSV file.

+All the operations with the functions can be revised in the file `exercise6.ipynb`.

 All the functions to operate the library are in the folder process_data; this folder contains the structure to operate all functions inside a library called "process_data".